The Keys To Successful Donor Engagement

 At ZGIVE, we have a passion for helping nonprofits simplify auctions which is why we have built a platform that is VERY easy, intuitive, and fun to use, both for you and your donors.
 This allows you more time to connect with your donors and build meaningful relationships with them.

 We hope that these donor engagement tips can help you successfully reach your audience!
-If you need an easy affordable digital auction platform?
-We invite you to join our ZGIVE community today so you can start planning your Spring auction event.
+If you need an easy affordable digital auction platform, we invite you to join our ZGIVE community today so you can start planning your next auction event.
 To learn more about ZGIVE, visit www.zgive.com.
-To schedule a free demo, click here.